YPares/porcupine/README.md

 `(a -> b)` can be lifted to a `PTask m a b`.
-Each `PTask` will expose the VirtualFiles it accesses (we call them the _requirements_ of the task, as it requires these files to be present and bound to physical locations so it can run) in the form of a resource tree. `PTasks` compose much like functions do, and they merge their requirements as they compose, so in the end if you whole application runs in a `PTask`, then it will expose and make bindable the totality of the resources accessed by your application.
+Each `PTask` will expose the VirtualFiles it accesses (we call them the _requirements_ of the task, as it requires these files to be present and bound to physical locations so it can run) in the form of a virtual tree. `PTasks` compose much like functions do, and they merge their requirements as they compose, so in the end if you whole application runs in a `PTask`, then it will expose and make bindable the totality of the resources accessed by your application.
+So a `PTask` _exposes_ a `VirtualTree` as its requirements, and when it actually runs it _receives_ a `DataAccessTree` that contains the functions to actually pull the data it needs or output the data it generates.
+Both trees are editable in the task, so a `PTask` can be altered from the outside, in order to adapt it to work in a different context than the one it was conceived for, which boosts code reusability.

 Once you have e.g. a `mainTask :: PTask () ()` that corresponds to your whole pipeline, your application just needs to call: